You are a needle in a giant haystack!

 And yes, I happen to be in love with Constant Contact and hope you will give me the opportunity to get a 60 day free trial going, but in the end: You must get it together!
 Get email SIGN-UPS on your site.
 Collect an email address and a first name from people who are on your site and interested enough to voluntarily give you permission to stay in touch!

-SIDE NOTE: If you are using Constant Contact, you have over 400 hours of free marketing support from US-based coaches who will show you how to put a sign-up box on your website.
+SIDE NOTE: If you are using Constant Contact, you have over 90 hours every week of free marketing support from US-based coaches awaiting your phone call to show you how to put a sign-up box on your website.
 Do this now.
 Don’t finish reading the rest of this until this is done.
 Someone may be on your site right now and you want their contact information right now!
 Don’t let them leave your website without that opportunity to stay in touch!

 And yes, I am now officially recommending (depending on YOUR industry) that you consider having a pop-up or “light box” to increase the sign-up rates.
 Just don’t be spammy!